Wool and Wool/ Silk Care

 Untreated wool - (Engel, Cosilana, Hocosa, Disana, Lilano, Rieff Strick) These products are delicate to wash because the wool which has not been subject to any chemical treatments to improve washability.
 Follow the instructions to the letter and do not machine wash unless you are confident your machine has a reliable wool cycle.

-Enzyme or plasma treated wool - (Living Crafts, Dilling, Some Engel) These have had an environmentally friendly treatment with an enzyme or electricty to improve the washability.
+Enzyme or plasma treated wool - (Living Crafts, Dilling, Some Engel) These have had an environmentally friendly treatment with an enzyme or electricity to improve the washability.
 It's still important to take care!

 Nappy Sanitiser / Eco Laundry Bleach